 The clinic also Carries out preimplantation genetic screening (PGS) alongside PGD, where the embryos are screened for chromosome abnormalities. ” A high proportion of embryos produced by the human body are actually abnormal.
 This percentage ranges from as low as 40% for women below 25 years old, to over 90% for those above 40 years old,” says Dr. Colin.

-The latest technology enables both PGD and PGS to be done together, resulting in embryos with a higher chance of survival, Transforming an embryo using this technology results in pregnancy rates of about 70%."
-Currently, Malaysia is the only country in Asia that has a technology of doing both PGD and PGS & simultaneously.
+The latest technology enables both PGD and PGS to be done together, resulting in embryos with a higher chance of survival, Transforming an embryo using this technology results in pregnancy rates of about 70%.”
+Currently, Malaysia is the only country in Asia that has the technology of doing both PGD and PGS & simultaneously.

 Siblings who save:

 While a bone marrow transplant may help beta Thalassemia patients, this treatment carries significant risks, including graft versus host disease, where the body rejects the transplanted cells.

 “Finding a match is not easy; the odds could be as high as one in 10000 for unrelated donors.
 Even then, such a donor will not be a perfect match, ” says Dr. Cdin.